Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

-You can often do better with the sponge in an Aqua Clear, SunSun, or Whisper Filter, the Bio Grid on a Via Aqua VitaLife, a pre filter on ANY HOB filter, and especially a separate Sponge Filter and even more so a Fluidized Filter (which the Bio Wheel filters do not even come close to in bio capacity), even an aquarium sponge stuck inside a HOB filter without any other bio media.
+You can often do better with the sponge in an Aqua Clear, AAP/SunSun, AAP Tidal, or Whisper Filter, or a sponge pre filter on ANY HOB filter (AAP Filter Max), and especially a separate Sponge Filter and even more so a Fluidized Filter (which the Bio Wheel filters do not even come close to in bio capacity), even an aquarium sponge stuck inside a HOB filter without any other bio media.

 I have used many Bio Wheel (Penguin, Emperor, etc.) filters over the years with good results, my point is again not that they do not work, just if you are purchasing one of these filters for the main reason of having a “better” bio filter, you are not making the best choice based on controlled test data.